Moxie1776/wellpna/PROJECT_OUTLINE.md

 ## Frontend Functionality

-The frontend is a React application that uses React Admin for the dashboard.
-It provides:
+The frontend is a React application that provides:

 1. User authentication pages (login/signup)
 2. A dashboard for viewing well data
 3. Wellbore diagram generation and visualization
 4. Data management interfaces for wells and related entities
+5. Import/export functionality for PDF and Excel files
+6. Generation of ad-hoc Wellbore Diagrams (WBDs) in SVG / PDF format

 ### UI Components